nmmapper/python3-nmap/README.md

 ```

 #### How to use python3-nmap
 Using this scripts is very easy, though it assumes you have nmap already installed, as it is the primary dependence required.
-Also this tools supports both windows and linux, it's cross platform so to say.
+Also, this tools supports both windows and Linux, it's cross-platform so to say.

 **Installation**
 ```sh